stark1tty/Awesome-Historic_al-Maps/readme.md

   - Other map collections in the Bodleian: The Commonwealth and African Aerial Photograph Archive holds a part copy of the Ordnance Survey International Collection.
 This comprises approximately 1.5 million aerial photographs of countries in Eastern, Southern, and Western Africa, as well as parts of Asia and the Americas.
 These images were taken by the Directorate of Overseas Surveys (DOS) mainly in the 1940s-1970s, to enable them to produce maps at ground scales of 1:30,000 to 1:50,000.
 Enquiries about this collection should be directed to the [archivist](lucy.mccann@bodleian.ox.ac.uk).
 - [David Rumsey Map Collection](https://www.davidrumsey.com/) - The David Rumsey Map Collection was started over 35 years ago and contains more than 150,000 maps.
 The collection focuses on rare 16th through 21st century maps of North and South America, as well as maps of the World, Asia, Africa, Europe, and Oceania.
 The collection includes atlases, globes, wall maps, school geographies, pocket maps, books of exploration, maritime charts, and a variety of cartographic materials including pocket, wall, children's, and manuscript maps.
 Items range in date from around 1550 to the present.
 - [r/oldmaps (Reddit)](https://www.reddit.com/r/oldmaps/) - User uploaded collection of interesting maps.
+- [The Barry Lawrence Ruderman Collection](https://searchworks.stanford.edu/view/jw357py5564) - Collection of early maps, covering all parts of the world, sold by the dealer in La Jolla, California - mounted on the Stanford University Image Gallery.
+- [Basel Mission Archives](http://www.bmarchives.org/) - Maps, sketches and plans relating to various parts of the world where the different Protestant missions operated.
+- [Birmingham Library Map Collection](http://bplonline.cdmhost.com/digital/collection/p4017coll7/search) - 16th century onwards, and with general coverage; most of the maps from the Rucker Agee collection,

 ### Dealers
 - [EBay](https://www.ebay.co.uk/b/Antique-Maps-Atlases-Globes/37958/bn_1838635)